 Now don’t get me wrong, it’s always ok to make someone’s day with a generous tip for a job well done, but the customary tipping guidelines are to round up to the next pound in a taxi, and add 10% to your bill in a restaurant.

 Take note of your bill when you receive it, because often a 12.5% service charge is already added, and if that’s the case, you don’t need to add another tip on top of this.

 There you have it – the 10 Most Common Tourist Mistakes in London and What to Do Instead!

-I’ve also written a post especially for people who are traveling to Europe for the first time.
+I hope that this guide has helped you with how not to look like a tourist in London!
+I’ve also written a post about common mistakes people make when they’re traveling to Europe for the first time.
 Check it out for all of the mistakes to avoid while you’re visiting!

 Pin it for later!

 Wanna Learn to Pack a Suitcase Like a Boss?

 Subscribe to download my three BEST travel planning resources:

 - Pre-travel checklist